Nanaimo Transportation Master Plan

 - Improving strategic connections for people, goods and services that support our economy between Nanaimo and adjacent communities on Vancouver Island as well as to Metro Vancouver and the rest of British Columbia.

-The updated Plan document includes an improved layout and incorporates additional input from stakeholders and final recommendations from the Transportation Advisory Committee.
+On May 26th, 2014 council meeting, the Nanaimo Transportation Master Plan was approved unanimously.
+The approved Plan document includes an improved layout and incorporates additional input from stakeholders and final recommendations from the Transportation Advisory Committee.

 The Plan is composed of four major sections, including: